Contact Information

 Biography

-Prof. Prashant Jain grew up in Bombay where he completed his undergraduate education in polymer engineering at the Institute of Chemical Technology.
+Prof. Prashant Jain earned an undergraduate degree in polymer engineering.
 Because of his strong interest in physics and chemistry, he switched disciplines when he started graduate school at Georgia Tech.
-With M. A. El-Sayed at Georgia Tech, Prof. Jain studied the nature of energy and carrier relaxation in photoexcited metal nanoparticles using ultrafast spectroscopy and theoretical electrodynamics.
-He also developed now well-known scaling rules for nanoscale electromagnetic interactions.
-Following his PhD, Prof. Jain moved to Harvard as the very first postdoctoral researcher in the lab of Adam E. Cohen.
-At Harvard, he learned single-molecule microscopy and helped launch a research program on magneto-optical and chiro-optical phenomena.
-An offer of a prestigious Miller Research Fellowship took Prof. Jain to UC Berkeley, where he was hosted by A. P. Alivisatos.
-In the Alivisatos group, he established the topotactic nature of cation exchange reactions in ionic nanocrystals and uncovered the plasmonic origin of optical resonances induced in semiconductor nanocrystals upon doping.
-Prof. Jain now directs a research laboratory on nanoscale light-matter interactions at UIUC, where he is a Professor in the Department of Chemistry, the Materials Research Lab, and the Beckman Institute and an affiliate faculty member of Physics and Illinois Quantum Information Science and Engineering (IQUIST).
+With M. A. El-Sayed at Georgia Tech, Prof. Jain investigated the flow of energy and charge carriers in photoexcited metal nanoparticles using ultrafast spectroscopy and theoretical electrodynamics.
+Following his PhD, Prof. Jain moved to Harvard as the first postdoctoral researcher in the lab of Adam E. Cohen and helped launch a research program on magneto-optical and chiro-optical phenomena.
+An offer of a prestigious Miller Research Fellowship took Prof. Jain to UC Berkeley, where he studied quantum dots in the lab of Paul Alivisatos.

-His lab is best known for using concentrated photons for artificial photosynthesis, inducing emergent chemical reactivity, and for probing the molecular-level functioning of catalysts.
-His lab has also discovered new solid-state phases and expanded the phenomenon of plasmon resonances beyond metal nanostructures.
-Prof. Jain teaches graduate & undergraduate physical chemistry for which he has received recognition, including the School of Chemical Sciences Faculty Teaching Award and a mention on UIUC's Teachers Ranked as Excellent list for every course he has taught.
-He is a current member of the IDA/DARPA Defense Science Study Group, and the lead developer of nanoDDSCAT & nanoDDSCAT+, an open-source computational toolkit for nano-optics and photonics, which has been used to launch over 800,000 simulations by users across the world.
-Prof. Jain has served as Associate Head of Major Projects in the Department of Chemistry and Chair of the Chemical Physics PhD program.
-He currently serves on the faculty hiring and promotion committee and as the Diversity Advocate for the department.
-Prof. Jain has published over 100 peer-reviewed journal articles and given over 100 invited/award/keynote/plenary lectures.
-His research has been cited ~29,000 times and featured in the science media.
+Prof. Jain teaches graduate & undergraduate physical chemistry for which he has received recognition, including the LAS Dean's Award for Excellence in Undergraduate Teaching, Campus Award for Excellence in Undergraduate Teachibg, School of Chemical Sciences Faculty Teaching Award, and a mention on UIUC's Teachers Ranked as Excellent list for every course he has taught.
+He is the lead developer of nanoDDSCAT & nanoDDSCAT+, an open-source computational toolkit for nano-optics and photonics, which has been used to launch nearly a million simulations by users across the world.
+Prof. Jain is a member of the Editorial Advisory Boards of JACS and Journal of Chemical Physics.
+He currently serves as Associate Head of Undergraduate Instruction, member of the faculty hiring and promotion committee, and the Diversity Advocate for the department.
+He has previously served as Associate Head of Major Projects in the Department of Chemistry and Chair of the Chemical Physics PhD program.
+Prof. Jain has published over 120 peer-reviewed journal articles and given over 120 invited/award/keynote/plenary lectures.
+His research has been cited 33,600 times and featured in the science media.

 Research Interests